-1. Wisdom On Step-Parenting: How to Succeed Where Others Fail by Diana Weiss-Wisdom Ph.D.
+1. Wisdom on Stepparenting: How to Succeed Where Others Fail – by Diana Weiss-Wisdom Ph.D.

-Diana Weiss-Wisdom, Ph.D., is a licensed psychologist who works as a relationship and family councilor, and as such, her work would be a significant contribution by itself.
+Diana Weiss-Wisdom, Ph.D., is a licensed psychologist who works as a relationship and family counselor, and as such, her work would be a significant contribution by itself.
 Nonetheless, she is also a stepdaughter and a stepmother herself.

 Therefore, as you will see from her writing, her work is a combination of professional knowledge and personal insight.
 This makes the book an invaluable resource for everyone who faces the many challenges of raising their spouse’s children.

-Her book on step-parenting offers both practical techniques and tips for new step-families and personal stories from her clients’ experience.
+Her book on step-parenting offers both practical techniques and tips for new step-families and personal stories from her clients’ experiences.
 As the author says, becoming a stepparent isn’t something you’ve chosen to do, it’s something that happens to you.

-2. The Single Girl’s Guide to Marrying a Man, His Kids, and His Ex-Wife: Becoming A Stepmother With Humor And Grace by Sally Bjornsen
+2. The Single Girl’s Guide to Marrying a Man, His Kids, and His Ex-Wife: Becoming A Stepmother With Humor And Grace – by Sally Bjornsen

-Same as the previous author, Bjornsen is a stepmom and a writer.
-Her work isn’t all that psychology-oriented as the previous book, but what it gives you is an honest first-hand experience.
+Like the previous author, Bjornsen is a stepmom and a writer.
+Her book isn’t all that psychology-oriented as the previous step parenting books, but what it gives you is an honest first-hand experience.
 And, not to disregard, the humor.

 With a touch of humor, you’ll be able to find a balance between your feelings and your desire to meet everyone’s needs and be a good new person in the kids’ lives.

-3. The Smart Stepfamily: Seven Steps to a Healthy Family by Ron L. Deal
+3. The Smart Stepfamily: Seven Steps to a Healthy Family – by Ron L. Deal

 Among the step-parenting books, this is one of the bestsellers, and for a good reason.
 The author is a licensed marriage and family therapist and a founder of Smart Stepfamilies, Director of FamilyLife Blended.

 In it, you’ll find seven simple and practical steps to preventing and resolving problems that most (if not all) blended families face.
-It’s realistic and genuine, and comes from the author’s extensive practice in this area.
+It’s realistic and genuine and comes from the author’s extensive practice in this area.